 Additionally, during reading week, we will have a longer assessment worth 3 marks.
-In addition to your well-being check in, will have 20-30 minutes of questionnaires that were proposed by you and your classmates.
+This longer check-in will have 20-30 minutes of questionnaires that were proposed by you and your classmates.
 This questionnaire data will allow you to address your research question for your final assignment, the class presentation.